Jointly identifying research needs

 Throughout the project we will share the lessons learned via capacity building activities for both researchers and policy makers.

-As a policy maker, you can contribute to innovative consultations to explore emerging issues and bring in the perspective of your sector.
-You can also propose subjects for consultation and debates to identify research priorities and emerging issues.
+As a decision-maker, you may consider using the mechanism to make a request for detailed syntheses of the available knowledge on a relevant topic of your choice - or simply access existing syntheses; and you may also contribute to innovative consultations to explore emerging issues.
+You can also propose subjects for consultations and debates to identify research priorities and emerging issues.

-Scientists from natural and social sciences can contribute to shaping the future research policies related to biodiversity and ecosystem services and other relevant topics.
-You can bring your expertise to our horizon scanning exercises and foresight events and follow capacity building events to better understand the policy cycle and how emerging issues reach policy agendas.
+As a scientist (from natural or social sciences), you may actively contribute to the synthesis processes by joining an Expert Working Group and providing your thematic or methodological expertise, and you could shape future research policies related to biodiversity by bringing your expertise to foresight activities and follow capacity building events to better understand the policy cycle and how emerging issues reach policy agendas.